mohotsi/automation.Ecommerce/README.md

 # 🛒 E-Commerce Automation Framework: The Virtual Workforce Guide

 ## 🌟 Overview: Beyond "Simple Scripts"
 This framework is not just a collection of tests; it is a **simulated workforce**.
-In a modern retail environment—dealing with complex Order Management Systems (OMS) and high-traffic environments—manual testing cannot keep up with the pace of deployment.
+In a modern retail environment dealing with complex Order Management Systems (OMS) and high-traffic environments—manual testing cannot keep up with the pace of deployment.

 This framework utilizes **Parallel Execution** and **Spring Boot Dependency Injection** to deploy an army of "Virtual Testers" who can validate the entire checkout journey in minutes instead of days.